-- Increases clarity of terms regulated producers can use to describe processed pet food, providing consumers with a better understanding of what they are purchasing for their pets. - Increased clarity in permissible language regulated producers can print on a processed pet food label to protect consumers from confusion as to the proper use of the processed pet food. - Increased consistency for producers selling in more than one state. - Updated labeling guidelines for increased consistency with industry standards. - Continued protection of the public health and safety. - Enhances the public's wellbeing through protection of the health of their pets. - Updated, clear, and consistent regulations.
+- Increased clarity of terms regarding regulated producers who are permitted to describe processed pet food which provides consumers with a more complete understanding of what they are purchasing for their pets. - Increased clarity in permissible language regulated producers can print on a processed pet food label to protect consumers from confusion as to the proper use of the processed pet food. - Increased consistency for producers selling in more than one state. - Updated labeling language for increased consistency with industry standards. - Continued protection of the public health and safety. - Protection of the public's wellbeing through protection of the health of their pets. - Updated, clear, and consistent regulations.